elaimaz/CSAPPExercises/Chapter 6/Homework Problems/6.37/README.md

 The miss rate will be 25%, because we will have 16 sets, and each 12 bytes we will have a miss. so we will have 64 misses in a range of 256 integers.

 4. No, in this particular case we still will have the first miss-rate of the object access.
-A greater blocks tho would change the miss-rate.
+A greater cache blocks tho would change the miss-rate.